overload-labs/sol/README.md

 - `balanceOf`: The default token balance for any ERC-20 token, mirrored as ERC-6909 tokens.
 This token balance can be deposited/withdrawn from without any restrictions.
 They are identical to ERC-20 token balances.
 - `bonded`: When tokens are restaked using a `DelegationKey`, tokens will be locked according to `max(d_0, ..., d_n)`, where `d_i` is the delegation amount for a restaking instance.

-The states that restaked instances can takes on are
+The types that restaked instances can takes on are

 - `Delegation`
-- `Undelegating`
+- `Undelegation`

 and the three state transitions are strictly

 - `delegate`: Creates a restaking object and saves it into `delegations` mapping.
 Will increase bonding if and only if the restaked amount is greater than what's currently `bonded`.
 - `undelegating`: State transitions a restaked instance into `undelegations` mapping.
-- `undelegate`: After the `Undelegating` has finished the withdrawal delay, the restaked instance can be `undelegated` which deletes the restaked instance and possibly frees up `bonded` tokens into `balanceOf` (depends if there are other restaked instances, and what their values are).
+- `undelegate`: After the `Undelegation` has finished the withdrawal delay, the restaked instance can be `undelegated` which deletes the restaked instance and possibly frees up `bonded` tokens into `balanceOf` (depends if there are other restaked instances, and what their values are).

 that can be called to move between all states.